 Henry Baker, a standout player at the University of Maryland and a former assistant coach at East Stroudsburg (Pa.)
 University, was named cornerbacks coach at the University of Delaware in July, 2011.

-He will begin his fifth season on the UD staff this fall, including his third with head coach Dave Brock.
+He will begin his sixth season on the UD staff this fall, including his fourth with head coach Dave Brock.
 He also served as special teams coordinator at Delaware during the 2012 season.

 Prior to his one-year stint at ESU, Baker served two seasons under head coach Ralph Friedgen at Maryland, which included the 2009 Rowdy Humanitarian Bowl championship team which finished with an 8-5 record.
 He was the interim inside linebackers coach for the Terrapins' bowl game and worked with the secondary, linebackers and special teams during his time in College Park.